 15 Nov – The Army of the Potomac mobilized for its march on Fredericksburg under its new commander, Major General Ambrose E. Burnside.

-Tagged: Abraham Lincoln, Ambrose E. Burnside, Army of the Potomac, Benjamin F. Butler, Copperheads, Democratic Party, Department of the Gulf, Fredericksburg Campaign, George B. McClellan, Jefferson Davis, Joseph E. Johnston, Nathaniel P. Banks, Ulysses S. Grant, Vicksburg Campaign
+Tagged: Abraham Lincoln, Ambrose E. Burnside, Army of Northern Virginia, Army of the Potomac, Benjamin F. Butler, Braxton Bragg, Copperheads, Democratic Party, Department of the Gulf, Fredericksburg Campaign, George B. McClellan, James G. Blunt, Jefferson Davis, John S. Marmaduke, Joseph E. Johnston, Nathaniel P. Banks, Robert E. Lee, Thomas "Stonewall" Jackson, Ulysses S. Grant, Vicksburg Campaign, William S. Rosecrans